General Rules & Regulations

 - Audio Services

 The Event Center has a sound system for announcing or music.
-Your Event Manager can assist you in contacting an audio/visual services company for larger productions.
+The Event Manager can provide information on audio/visual services companies for larger productions.

 - Event Personnel

 Your Event Manager will work with you to determine the amount of staff necessary for your event and provide a rate sheet for the cost of hiring extra personnel.
 Lessee will be responsible for the costs incurred.
 All other persons employed by Lessee or affiliated with any event that takes place at the Equestrian Park will be the responsibility of the Lessee.
 All individuals working at the Equestrian Park must wear an identification badge provided by their respective employer or badges can be obtained from the Park office.